Master of Library and Information Studies

 Note: Areas of emphasis are not the same as approved specializations or certifications.
 These are areas to assist prospective and current students constructing their programs of study in conjunction with their assigned academic advisors.
 Additional elective courses are offered by SLIS.
 Students should work with their advisors to decide if these courses are applicable to their programs of study.
 Archival Studies and School Libraries are specializations with their own required coursework.
 The other emphasis areas include courses that can be taken by students interested in a particular focus or type of library/information setting.

-Candidates for the master’s degree under the thesis plan must earn a minimum of 36 hours of credit, including 15 hours of required courses, a three-hour required management and administration course, and six hours of thesis credit (LS 599); no more than six hours of thesis credit may be counted toward the degree.
+Candidates for the master’s degree under the thesis plan must earn a minimum of 36 hours of credit, including nine hours of required courses and six hours of thesis credit (LS 599).
+No more than six hours of thesis credit may be counted toward the degree.

 Intent to elect the thesis option must be formally declared within the first nine hours of enrollment in graduate LIS courses.
 The declaration of intent must indicate the subject area of the research and the faculty member who has agreed to direct the thesis.